heliaxdev/migrate-masp-events/README.md

 - **Invalid masp indexer commit:** Indexers running other versions will make the migrations error out.
-If your indexer is running `v1.2.1` or some other compatible version, you may include the `-invalid-masp-commit-not-err` flag in the command of step 4, above.
+If your indexer is running `v1.2.1` or some other version compatible with `v1.2.0`, you may include the `-invalid-masp-commit-not-err` flag in the command of step 4, above.
 - **Connection reset by peer:** Some weaker machines may run into trouble while migrating, by getting "connection reset by peer" errors.
 If that is the case, pass the flag `-max-concurrent-requests 10` to the command from step 4, above.